matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 each interface!
 We follow that with a Regular expressions that matches either IP addresses or the 'unassigned' value.
 I won't explain the whole regular expression but you can probably get an idea that building this was a lot of work.
 This Regular expression sets capture groups for all of the six fields on the output, so it is an improvement over a naive usage of Awk.
+Capture group 1 will contain the matched interface name, capture group 2 will contain the matched IP address, and capture group 5 would have the _status_ value we wanted for each line.

-Still, there should be a better way, right?
+Still, there _must_ be a better way, right?

-# Enter Parsing Libraries
+## Enter Parsing Libraries
+Parsing Libraries are meant as a way to faciliate and abstract away the scary nuances of Regular Expressions and provide a simplified way to gather data from text.
+While several libraries exist across a multitude of Programming Languages, I'll be focusing on Python's **Template Text Parser** or [TTP][ttp].
+If you're looking for alternatives, you can also take a look at other parsing
+libraries:

++ Cisco [Genie][genie], the parsing module for PyATS.
++ [TextFSM][textfsm], a parsing library developed by google.

+# TTP
+TTP is at its core a very user-friendly Parsing library.
+Don't let that fool you into thinking that you can only use it for the simplest of tasks; TTP also has advanced features such as parser templating, macros and support for multiple output formats.
+We'll be taking a look at those soon.

+## Basic Structure

+## Groups

+## Groups

 [regex101]: https://regex101.com/r/KYzHix/1